gabriel-dehan/dyson-sphere-blueprints/ROADMAP.md

 - [ ] Add tests

 ## Done
+- [ ] Common filters ability to filter by type
+- [ ] Fix download as zip for new blueprints
+- [ ] Add filters and search to all blueprint related pages
 - [x] Add new items
 - [x] Update the game version on live
 - [x] Update the bp limits on live